douglasselias/parallelism-concepts/README.md

 Conclusion: For now I cannot think of any situation where it would be desirable to have Goroutines (or Coroutines), and if you want speed, C is the Go to language 😉.

+TODO: go chunks?

 TODO: bigger image

 TODO: SIMD?

 ## CSP (channels / goroutines)

 It seems that [Communicating sequential processes](https://en.wikipedia.org/wiki/Communicating_sequential_processes) is a wide topic but can be [narrowed down to channels and goroutines](https://www.youtube.com/watch?v=zJd7Dvg3XCk).

 The main idea is to have a queue where each goroutine can send data and read asynchronously.
-It seems similar to a circular queue when you have one producer and several readers.

 ## Producer-Consumer problem